Living in Hendersonville: Guide to Food, Entertainment, & Real Estate

 Hendersonville is part of the Sumner County School District.
 This city has one of the areaâs best-kept secrets when it comes to public education: Merrol Hyde Magnet School.
 This language-based magnet school offers students a unique opportunity to immerse themselves in a K-12 small-setting language-based education.
 Merrol Hyde is quite competitive to get into, though, with about 60 students per grade level.

 Luckily, for those students and parents that want a more traditional education, Hendersonville still has top-rated schools that rank among the best in Tennessee.
-Other excellent schools in Hendersonville include Jack Anderson Elementary STEM School, T. W. Hunter Middle School, Robert E. Ellis Middle, and Henderson High School.
+Other excellent schools in Hendersonville include Jack Anderson Elementary STEM School, T. W. Hunter Middle School, Robert E. Ellis Middle, and Hendersonville High School.

 What Are The Best Parks In Hendersonville?